RTSandberg/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

    Plot showing the final phase space projections of the training data for stage 1.

 This is as we expect and what is optimal for training neural networks.
-On the other hand, the final phase space for beam 0 has a halo of outlying particles.
+On the other hand, the final phase space for beam 0 has a spread of particles outside the central bunch.

 .. figure:: https://user-images.githubusercontent.com/10621396/290010282-40560ac4-8509-4599-82ca-167bb1739cff.png
    :alt: Plot comparing model prediction with simulation output.